raspberrypilearning/next-customer-please/en/step_5.md

 --- task ---

-The Cool Shirts project has the shirts gliding into a bag.
+The Cool Shirts project has shirts that glide into a bag.

 --- collapse ---